hnkoy/devops_docker/README.md

 odoo_network:
 **
   ```
-make sure you are in the Docker-compose directory and run this command to run and the containers
+make sure you are in the Docker-compose directory and run this command to run the containers
 ```
 run docker-compose up
 ```